ronniross/symbiotic-core-library/recommendedBibliography.md

 * Malcolm Gladwell (*The Tipping Point*)
 * David Abram (*The Spell of the Sensuous: Perception and Language in a More-Than-Human World*)
 * Andreas Weber (*Matter and Desire*)
+* Michel Foucault (*Discipline and Punish: The Birth of the Prison (Surveiller et punir: naissance de la prison, 1975*)

 #### Complexity Theory
 * Melanie Mitchell (*Complexity: A Guided Tour*)